-- Poor Data Management: It’s not just how you collect sales and other field data that matters, said Roy, but what data you choose to collect and how you use that data to manage your emerging market sales efforts or make other business decisions.
+- Poor Data Management: It’s not just how you collect sales and other field data that matters, said Roy, but what data you choose to collect and how you use that data to manage your sales efforts or make other business decisions.
 Sales data collected in the field can’t just focus on the manager’s data needs and sales goals (like number of units sold and how actual sales compare to sales goals).
 Data must also shed light on how the seller is performing by tracking metrics like when the team member starts and ends their day, the number of sales calls made and the size of completed sales.
-Getting this type of data, which Roy calls “input numbers,” can help diagnose seller weaknesses while allowing the emerging market sales manager to provide constructive suggestions for improvement.
+Getting this type of data, which Roy calls “input numbers,” can help diagnose seller weaknesses while allowing the sales manager to provide constructive suggestions for improvement.

 Photo: iDE latrine sales agent and potential customers.
 Source: Whitten & Roy Partnership